andrealommen/PHY309/lectures/potentialformulation.md

 * We will be in the Lorenz gauge for the rest of the semester, which means that we have the two wave equations above involving the d'Alembertian $$\square^2$$ which is actually pretty familiar set of operations that we know gives us waves.

+### How do we know this gauge is valid? (a post-lecture note)
+As with the Coulomb gauge I'm trying to figure out how we know the Lorenz gauge meets our criteria:
+``To A we can the gradient of any scalar $$\lambda$$ as long as we subtract the time-derivative of that same scalar from $$V$$.''